thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 life category.

-Additional information on the cycle life calculation is available in tutorial session TUTOR4, in the documentation sections EQNSET1 and EQNSET2 and also in the sources listed in the REFERENCES section.
+Additional information on the cycle life calculation is available in tutorial session TUTOR4, in the documentation on EQNSET and also in the sources listed in the REFERENCES section.

 Hook or loop ends on an extension spring are loaded in both bending and